 Earnings to deduct

 - Executive officers: are the individual(s) that control the direction or key functions of the organization.
-They not automatically covered under the Workplace Safety and Insurance Act 1997 (WSIA) and their earnings are not considered insurable unless they work in construction work, or they have optional insurance.
+They are not automatically covered under the Workplace Safety and Insurance Act 1997 (WSIA) and their earnings are not considered insurable unless they work in construction, or they have optional insurance.
 We determine who is an executive officer for our purposes.